Princess Fukang: Background

-Princess Fukang got her title in 1038, shortly after she was born.
-In 1056, she married Li Wei, her first cousin once removed, who had a similar age as her.
-Li Wei was the son of Renzong’s uncle.
-The marriage happened because Renzong’s mother, Consort Li, died early, and he wanted to have more connections with his mother’s family.
+Princess Fukang received her title in 1038 CE, shortly after she was born.
+Her mother was Lady Miao, one of Emperor Renzong's concubines.
+Renzong was very fond of Fukang.

+In 1056, she married Li Wei, her first cousin once removed, who was of a similar age.
+Li Wei was the son of Renzong's uncle.
+The marriage happened because Renzong's mother, Consort Li, died early, and he wanted to have more connections with his mother's family, and to repay them.
 However, Princess Fukang did not have a happy marriage.
 Both Li Wei and his mother did not like her.
+They divorced briefly, and were forced to marry again.

+According to legend, the deeply unhappy Princess Fukang confided in, and became close to, a eunuch court official named Liang Huaiji.
+Her husband's family was angered by this, and in response Emperor Renzong transferred Liang, appointing him as a guard of the imperial mausoleum.
+Distraught at being parted, Princess Fukang became mad.

-They divorced shortly, and were forced to married again.
-Princess Fukang died in 1078, and her posthumous name is Zhuangxiao (庄孝), which means wide and filial.
+Princess Fukang died in 1078, aged 33.
+Her posthumous name is Zhuangxiao (庄孝), which means wide and filial.